 Calculate the correct height of the desk and chair

 Incorrectly adjusted office chairs and tables lead, in the best case, to back and neck pain and, in the worst case, to permanent back or disc damage.
 Calculate the correct height of the desk and chair.
+To calculate the perfect height of a standing desk, please check here.

 The four main settings for an ergonomic office